Solar Panels

 South Somerset Community Energy (SSCES) is a not-for-profit Community Benefit Society, whose aims are to reduce carbon emissions and fuel bills, especially for those in fuel poverty, throughout South Somerset.

-The Society is owned by its Members (investors) and is governed by a Set of Rules approved by the FCA.
+The Society is owned by its Members (investors).
+South Somerset Community Energy Society Limited (Registration number 7075) is registered under the Co-operative and Community Benefit Societies Act 2014.
 A key point is that any surplus the Society generates has to be put towards other community energy and fuel poverty projects across the district of South Somerset.

 We fund and manage renewable energy installations in the district of South Somerset, starting with installing solar PV systems on schools, community buildings, businesses and private homes.
 Our solar arrays are on roofs at Westfield Academy and Abbey Community Association's hall in Yeovil; Holyrood Academy in Chard and Stanchester Academy in Stoke sub Hambdon.